-Find mortgage help in New Jersey and foreclosure assistance.
+Find mortgage help in New Jersey and foreclosure prevention assistance.

 Get assistance with your mortgage and find free or low cost foreclosure help in all areas including Jersey City and Newark.
 Numerous mortgage programs, resources and non-profit agencies are available to homeowners in New Jersey as listed below.

 In addition to focusing on housing issues, homeowners can call one of these agencies in order to locate additional assistance programs that are offered by the state of New Jersey that can help with paying many other types of bills.

 Homeownership Preservation Refinance Program (HPRP)